x-i-f-r-a/Endeavor-docs/Template.md

 # Templating

-Currently there is no officially supported template engine for Momentum Web Framework.
+Currently there is no officially supported template engine for Endeavor Web Framework.
 You can use third-party template engines like [Liquid Engine](https://pub.dev/packages/liquid_engine) , [Jaded](https://pub.dev/packages/jaded) , [Mustache](https://pub.dev/packages/mustache).etc.
 But they aren't recommended for production usage.

 For passing data to webpage you can use,